Guidelines

 The performance of an LLM is usually measured in terms of traditional metrics such as accuracy, precision, and recall or more contemporary metrics such as pass@k, or BLEU-N (see Report Suitable Baselines, Benchmarks, and Metrics).
 However, given how resource-hungry LLMs are, resource consumption has to become a key indicator for performance to assess research progress responsibly.
 While research predominantly focused on the energy consumption during the early phases of LLMs (e.g., data center manufacturing, data acquisition, training), inference - i.e. the use of the LLM - often becomes similarly or even more resource-intensive ( [11], [10], [12], [13], [14]).
 Hence, researchers:

-SHOULD aim for lower resource consumption on the model side.
+• SHOULD aim for lower resource consumption on the model side.
 This can be achieved by selecting smaller (e.g., GPT 4o mini instead of GPT 4o) or newer models as a base model for the study or by employing techniques such as model pruning, quantization, knowledge distillation, etc. [14].

-SHOULD reduce resource consumption when using the LLMs, e.g. by restricting the number of queries, input tokens, or output tokens [14], with different prompt engineering techniques (e.g., on average zero-shot prompts seem to emit less CO2 than Chain Of Thought prompts), or by carefully sampling smaller datasets for fine-tuning and evaluation instead of using large datasets in their entirety.
+• SHOULD reduce resource consumption when using the LLMs, e.g. by restricting the number of queries, input tokens, or output tokens [14], with different prompt engineering techniques (e.g., on average zero-shot prompts seem to emit less CO2 than Chain Of Thought prompts), or by carefully sampling smaller datasets for fine-tuning and evaluation instead of using large datasets in their entirety.

-To report the environmental impact of a study researchers:
+To report the environmental impact of a study, researchers

 Example(s)

-Reproducibility: An example highlighting the need for caution around replicability is the study of Staudinger et al. [15] who attempted the repliaction of an LLM study.
+Reproducibility: An example highlighting the need for caution around replicability is the study of Staudinger et al. [15] who attempted the replication of an LLM study.
 They aimed to replicate the results of a previous study that did not provide a replication package.
 However, they were not able to reproduce the exact results, even though they saw similar trends to the original study.
 They consider their results as not reliable enough for a systematic review.

 Generalization: To analyze whether the results of proprietary LLMs transfer to open LLMs, Staudinger et al. [15] benchmarked previous results using GPT3.5 and GPT4 against Mistral and Zephyr.
-They found, that the employed open-source models could not deliver the same performance as the proprietary models, restricting the effect to certain proprietary models.
+They found that the employed open-source models could not deliver the same performance as the proprietary models, restricting the effect to certain proprietary models.
 Individual studies already started to highlight the uncertainty about the generalizability of their results in the future.
 In [16] Jesse et al. acknowledge the issue that LLMs evolve over time and that this evolution might impact the study’s results.

-Data Leakage: Since much research in software engineering evolves around code, inter-dataset code duplication has been extensively researched and addressed over the years to curate deduplicated datasets (e.g., by Lopes in 2017 [4], Allamanis in 2019 10.1145/3359591.3359735?, Karmakar in 2023 [17], or Lopez in 2025 [6]).
+Data Leakage: Since much research in software engineering evolves around code, inter-dataset code duplication has been extensively researched and addressed over the years to curate deduplicated datasets (e.g., by Lopes in 2017 [4], Allamanis in 2019 [5], Karmakar in 2023 [17], or Lopez in 2025 [6]).
 The issue of inter-dataset duplication has also attracted interest in other disciplines, with growing demands for data mining.
-For example in the biology field, Lakiotaki et al. [18] acknowledge and address the overlap between multiple common disease datasets.
+For example, in the biology field, Lakiotaki et al. [18] acknowledge and address the overlap between multiple common disease datasets.
 In the domain of code generation, Coignion et al. [19] evaluated the performance of LLMs to produce leet code.
-To mitigate the issue of inter-dataset duplication, they only used leet code problems published after 01.01.2023, reducing the likelihood of LLMs having seen those problems before.
+To mitigate the issue of inter-dataset duplication, they only used leet code problems published after 2023-01-01, reducing the likelihood of LLMs having seen those problems before.
 Further, they discuss the performance differences of LLMs on different datasets in light of potential inter-dataset duplication.
 In [20] Zhou et al. performed an empirical evaluation of data leakage in 83 software engineering benchmarks.
 While most benchmarks suffer from minimal leakage, very few suffered from leakage of up to 100%.
 They found a high impact of data leakage on the performance evaluation.
 A starting point for studies that aim to assess and mitigate inter-dataset duplication are the Falcon LLMs.
 The technology innovation institute publicly provides access to parts of its training data for the Falcon LLMs [21] via Huggingface.
 Through this dataset, it is possible to reduce the overlap between the pre-train and evaluation data, improving the validity of the evaluation results.
-A starting point to prevent actively leaking data into a LLM improvement process, is to ensure that the data is not used to train the model (e.g., via OpenAI’s data control functionality, or the OpenAI API instead of the web interface) [22].
+A starting point to prevent actively leaking data into a LLM improvement process is to ensure that the data is not used to train the model (e.g., via OpenAI’s data control functionality, or the OpenAI API instead of the web interface) [22].

 Advantages